Some of our errors come from clap itself, such as when we validate that the garden directory exists.

 Diagnostics and error codes

-We also see error codes: garden::io_error
+We also see error codes: garden::io_error.

-derive macro and specifically the #[diagnostic(code(garden::io_error))]
+These come from the Diagnostic derive macro and specifically the #[diagnostic(code(garden::io_error))] helper on our error variants.

 This helps in identifying specific errors, and can even link to URLs describing different issues in the docs.